-During the 2017-18 legislative session in Massachusetts, we will be working hard with our partners in the Election Modernization Coalition to pass S373/H2091, a bill sponsored by Sen. Cynthia Creem and Rep. Peter Kocut, to bring Automatic Voter Registration (AVR) to our state.
+During the 2017-18 legislative session in Massachusetts, LWVMA and our partners in the Election Modernization Coalition succeeded in bringing Automatic Voter Registration (AVR) to our state.

 What Is Automatic Voter Registration?

 AVR is the next step in modernizing our voting system and implementing voting rights.
 This reform continues our democracy’s fundamental agreement that it is the citizen’s responsibility to vote, and it is the government’s responsibility to make voting as easy as possible.

 AVR shifts voter registration from an opt-in system to an opt-out one.
 When eligible citizens interact with the Registry of Motor Vehicles or other state services agencies already charged with offering voter registration, they are automatically registered to vote unless they say no. They are notified by mail that they have been registered and can return that notification card to opt out or to enroll in a political party.
 It’s estimated that 15% of eligible citizens in Massachusetts are not registered.

 Using modern technology to process registrations should make voter rolls more accurate and cost effective.
 Databases and opt-out procedures will ensure that only those eligible will be registered.
 Once someone is signed up, they remain registered when they move within their state.
 If someone is mistakenly registered, they will be not be penalized.
 And there is no record of citizens who choose not to be registered.

 You can learn more about AVR by reading this Fact Sheet.